Solar cell: China

+Vietnam

+In 2022, Vietnam was the second-largest PV module producer, only behind China, with its production capacity rising to 24.1 GW, marking a significant 47% increase from the 16.4 GW produced in 2021.
+Vietnam accounts for 6.4% of the world's photovoltaic production.

 Malaysia

-In 2014, Malaysia was the world's third largest manufacturer of photovoltaics equipment, behind China and the European Union.
+In 2022, Malaysia was the third-largest PV module producer, with a production capacity of 10.8 GW, accounting for 2.8% of global production.
+This placed it behind China, which dominated with 77.8%, and Vietnam, which contributed 6.4%.

 United States

-Solar energy production in the U.S. has doubled from 2013 to 2019.
+Solar energy production in the U.S. doubled from 2013 to 2019.
 This was driven first by the falling price of quality silicon, and later simply by the globally plunging cost of photovoltaic modules.
 In 2018, the U.S. added 10.8GW of installed solar photovoltaic energy, an increase of 21%.

+Latin America: Latin America has emerged as a promising region for solar energy development in recent years, with over 10 GW of installations in 2020.
+The solar market in Latin America has been driven by abundant solar resources, falling costs, competitive auctions and growing electricity demand.
+Some of the leading countries for solar energy in Latin America are Brazil, Mexico, Chile and Argentina.
+However, the solar market in Latin America also faces some challenges, such as political instability, financing gaps and power transmission bottlenecks.

+Middle East and Africa: The Middle East and Africa have also experienced significant growth in solar energy deployment in recent years, with over 8 GW installations in 2020.
+The solar market in the Middle East and Africa has been driven by the low-cost generation of solar energy, the diversification of energy sources, the fight against climate change and rural electrification are motivated.
+Some of the notable countries for solar energy in the Middle East and Africa are Saudi Arabia, United Arab Emirates, Egypt, Morocco and South Africa.
+However, the solar market in the Middle East and Africa also faces several obstacles, including social unrest, regulatory uncertainty and technical barriers.

 Materials sourcing

 Like many other energy generation technologies, the manufacture of solar cells, especially its rapid expansion, has many environmental and supply-chain implications.
 Global mining may adapt and potentially expand for sourcing the needed minerals which vary per type of solar cell.
 Recycling solar panels could be a source for materials that would otherwise need to be mined.

 Disposal

 Solar cells degrade over time and lose their efficiency.
 Solar cells in extreme climates, such as desert or polar, are more prone to degradation due to exposure to harsh UV light and snow loads respectively.
-Usually, solar panels are given a lifespan of 25–30 years before they get decommissioned.
+Usually, solar panels are given a lifespan of 25–30 years before decommissioning.

 The International Renewable Energy Agency estimated that the amount of solar panel electronic waste generated in 2016 was 43,500–250,000 metric tons.
 This number is estimated to increase substantially by 2030, reaching an estimated waste volume of 60–78 million metric tons in 2050.